Sky trolls Spark with rugby streaming stats

 Spark is also offering Spark Sport free to those who buy or upgrade to an eligible Spark broadband plan, or to existing Spark broadband customers who take a mobile deal.

-And, in part to address the 40,000 or so rural households without good enough broadband to stream the RWC Spark has also made its Tournament Pass available to pubs and clubs at its household rate, and worked with Sky to create an RWC pop-up channel for commercial venues.
+And, in part to address the 40,000 or so rural households without good enough broadband to stream the RWC, Spark has also made its Tournament Pass available to pubs and clubs at its household rate, and worked with Sky to create an RWC pop-up channel for commercial venues.

 Although Sky is ribbing Spark, the telco can take heart that streaming is starting to pay-off for the pay TV provider - indicating the technology can gain acceptance, and work commercially.

-At its recent full-year results briefing, Sky said the number of people paying to stream content on its Sky Sport Now and Neon apps had risen from 107,000 to 161,000 - or enough to offset the declined in satellite subscribers and deliver Sky its first overall year-on-year gain in subs in three years.
+At its recent full-year results briefing, Sky said the number of people paying to stream content on its Sky Sport Now and Neon apps had risen from 107,000 to 161,000 - or enough to offset the decline in satellite subscribers and deliver Sky its first overall year-on-year gain in subs in three years.

 If you're keen to jump onboard with streaming, Spark's $79.99 early-bird RWC Tournament pass offer ends today.
 After today, the tournament will cost $89.99 or $24.99 per game.